-Here are your practical tips to make the most of what’s left of 2014 and end on a high note.
+Here are your practical tips to make the most of what’s left of the year and end on a high note.

-- As we all know, having strong professional relationships is key to business success.
-Some connections come naturally and easily; other don’t and take more work.
+As we all know, having strong professional relationships is key to business success.
+Some connections come naturally and easily; others don’t and take more work.
 Year’s end is an opportune time for some relationship housekeeping.
 Here’s an exercise to try:

 - List the stakeholders whose contributions most directly impact your performance.

 - Then, identify the relationships that are misfiring and not delivering their full potential.

 - Find time to talk to the individuals concerned and share your thoughts with them.
 Be clear on what you need from them in order to improve collaboration and performance.
 Don’t assume that anyone already knows or shares your priorities.
 Let them know about what matters most to you so that you can either align goals and thinking, or you’re at least clear on each other’s priorities and can work together more effectively.

 - Ask how you could better support your teammate, and what they see your part is in improving the relationship.
 Positive teamwork is always a two-way street.

 If you manage a team, ask them for their highlights and lowlights of the year and get their ideas on what they’d like to see new or different next year.
 Do this as a group exercise rather than a succession of one-on-ones.
 You could take a long pre-holiday team lunch—or find somewhere away from the office where people can engage in more frank, free-flowing dialogue.
 This is a great way to set your team up for a more positive work environment in the New Year—and a productive one, too.